Kate Middleton Style Blog

 I love that her classic style stands the test of time.
 Even her clothing from the royal girlfriend days does not look too dated.
 Especially, given she was so young at the time.

-Carly W says
+1. Carly W Avatar

 Good on you for attempting to shorten the sleeves!
 I have a dress from Unfolded that I need to have altered, or alter myself.
 It cost me £75 and I can’t bear to do it myself in case I get it wrong and make it ‘unwearable’, but also, having it altered is such a faff too!